SitePen/dojo-tutorials/dijit_layout/dijit_layout.md

 ### Adding Widgets

 To implement the layout, we'll be using three widget classes from Dijit: `dijit/layout/BorderContainer`, `dijit/layout/TabContainer` and `dijit/layout/ContentPane`.
-You can see a sampling of the available Dijit widgets on the [Dojo Toolkit "Features" page](/features/desktop).

 To get started, let's add a `require` call to load these dependencies.